-Warning – These Money Scams Targeting Seniors Are on the Rise!TC
+Warning – Money Scams Targeting Seniors Are on the Rise

 As our society becomes more and more immersed in technology, the ways to con people have increased dramatically.
 Scams targeting senior citizens have become rampant, as thieves devise ways to take advantage of a vulnerable population who they assume are easy targets with deep pockets.
 Here are some of the more common internet and telephone scams to watch out for.